What is the Bank of England’s base rate?

 What is the current Bank of England base rate?

-Why is the base rate going up?
+Why is the base rate going down?

-Keep reading: Tembo's mortgage rate and house price predictions for 2024
+Keep reading: Tembo's mortgage rate and house price predictions for 2025

 What’s going to happen to my mortgage costs?